 Huron beacon is lighted with eight lamps, and as many bright reflectors, fixed, and all in good order.
 The beacon stands on the west pier, which extends 900 feet into the lake.
 This is an excellent harbor, having from 14 to 18 feet of water for more than six miles up the river.
 The entrance between the piers is 175 feet in width, which is the average breadth of the river as far as navigable.
-Between the piers, however, we find but 11 feet of water.A keeper's dwelling was built for the keeper, but it was later washed away by waves along with half of the lot on which it stood.
+Between the piers, however, we find but 11 feet of water.A dwelling was built for the keeper, but it was later washed away along with half of the lot on which it stood.
 The lighthouse, a pyramidal tower constructed of wood, was not durable enough to withstand the wind and weather of Lake Erie, and it too met an unfortunate end during a fierce storm in May 1854.
-Three years later, a new light was built.
-This time it was constructed of iron and stood twenty-seven feet tall.
-An elevated walkway was built so the keeper could access the tower when waves swept over the pier.
+A new light was built three years later, and this time it was constructed of iron as were similar towers built in 1857 for Erie, Pennsylvania and Lorain, Ohio.
+The bottom portion of Huron Harbor’s twenty-seven-foot-tall, iron tower was open, exposing its circular stairway that led to an enclosed watchroom and lantern room the latter of which was equipped with a fourth-order Fresnel lens.
+An elevated walkway was also built so the keeper could access the tower when waves swept over the pier.

-The station was without a dwelling for several years.
-Congress finally appropriated the necessary funds on March 3, 1871, and after delays in obtaining title to a lot, the dwelling was finally occupied on February 1, 1873.
+The station was without a dwelling for several years until Congress finally appropriated the necessary funds on March 3, 1871.
+After vexatious delays in obtaining title to a lot and dealing with a sick construction crew, the dwelling was finally occupied on February 1, 1873.